baidu/san-website/source/_posts/en/tutorial/template.md

 Raw HTML
 ------

-Sometimes we want to output real HTML not be escaped.
+Sometimes we want to output unescaped HTML.
 There are two ways to do this in San.

 1. `s-html` directive
 2. `raw` filter.
 It is a virtual filter